Minimum $\Phi$-distance estimators for finite mixing measures: A general framework for estimation

-\begin{rem} The proof of Theorem \ref{thm:inversebound} part \ref{thm:inversebounda} follows a similar structure as the proof of \cite[Theorem 6.3]{heinrich2018strong}, which is based on their original construction of a coarse-grained tree for the space of supporting atoms.
+\begin{rem} The proof of Theorem \ref{thm:inversebound} part \ref{thm:inversebounda} follows a structure similar to that of the proof of \cite[Theorem 6.3]{heinrich2018strong}, which is based on their original construction of a coarse-grained tree for the space of supporting atoms.
 While \cite[Theorem 6.3]{heinrich2018strong} only deals with the special case that $\myF=\myF_0$ (cf. Example \ref{exa:divationbetweenmixturedistributions}), Theorem \ref{thm:inversebound} is more general and can be applied to other function class $\myF$.
-Even for the special case $\myF=\myF_0$, Theorem \ref{thm:inversebound} has several improvements: it applies to multivariate distribution while \cite[Theorem 6.3]{heinrich2018strong} only consider univariate mixture distribution; moreover in the technical sense the assumptions needed are also relaxed.
-We will revisit the case $\myF=\myF_0$ in Section \ref{sec:minimumdistance estimator} and discuss more on the comparisons. \myeoe \end{rem}
+Even for the special case $\myF=\myF_0$, Theorem \ref{thm:inversebound} has several improvements: it applies to the multivariate distribution while \cite[Theorem 6.3]{heinrich2018strong} only considers the univariate mixture distribution; moreover, in the technical sense the assumptions needed are also relaxed.
+We will revisit case $\myF=\myF_0$ in Section \ref{sec:minimumdistance estimator} and discuss the comparisons in more detail. \myeoe \end{rem}